BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 #### Annotation tool usage

 To use the tool, you can use the following command.
-More information about the tool's command and settings are available on the [`README`](https://github.com/BPRC-CGR/VDJ_segment_discover/tree/devlopment) on GitHub page for the tool itself.
+More information about the tool's command and settings are available in the [`README`](../README.md#annotation).

 ```bash
 python annotation.py --input /path/to/sequence_data_directory --library /path/to/reference_library.fasta --output /path/to/output_directory